aiformankind/lets-stop-wildfires-hackathon/wildfire_smoke_challenge_1A.md

 each subfolder contains image sequences captured with a HPWREN camera.
 This reference folder allows you to loop through image sequences and examine the progression of smoke.
 However, you cannot use the reference folder in training.

-Note: If you want to use temporal sequence to detect smoke, please join [Challenge 2](wildfire_smoke_challenge.md).
+Note: If you want to use temporal sequence to detect start of smoke ignition, please join [Challenge 2](wildfire_smoke_challenge_2.md).

 You can find the train dataset from either the Google drive link or Dropbox link.